+Contents

-Contents Introduction to NUAST .
+Introduction to NUAST .

 Welcome 7

 Links with business 9

 Links with the University of Nottingham 10

 Careers in STEM 12

 Achievement 14

 NUAST Teardown 16

 Transport links 22

 Enrichment 25

 Introduction to Year 12 27

 Sixth Form pathways explained 28

 A-Level pathway 30

 BTEC Level 3 National Extended Diploma in Applied Science 34

 BTEC Level 3 National Extended Diploma in Engineering 37

 Cambridge Technical Level 3 Extended Diploma in IT 38

 Extended Project Qualification 41

 Careers support and future destinations 42

 How to apply 42

 Where to find us 43

 "The sixth form is outstanding.
 Students make extremely good progress and are very well prepared for the next steps in their education, training or employment as a result of the strong teaching and care that they receive."

 Ofsted (June 2017)

 Introduction to NUAST

 Welcome to Nottingham University Academy of Science and Technology (NUAST).

 NUAST opened in September 2014 and is Nottingham's only specialist science, engineering and computing academy.
 Our academy offers students aged between 11 and 19 the opportunity to study in a purpose-built, fully-equipped, stateof-the-art facility.

 Working in collaboration with the University of Nottingham, NUAST has been developed to bring secondary education, business and academia together in a way that gives our students the very best education and preparation for working life.

 With unique links to university departments and local and national business partners, NUAST students have access to a range of enrichment and curriculum opportunities that will prepare them for further study at university or application for modern apprenticeships.

-Our working day starts at 8.30am and finishes at 3.45pm Monday-Wednesday, 3.00pm on Thursday and 2.15pm on Friday.
-Built into the working week are opportunities for supervised study and enrichment activities.
-To allow extended time for enrichment activity, school finishes at 3.45pm Monday-Wednesday.
+Our working day starts at 8.30am and finishes at 3.30pm Monday-Wednesday to allow extended time for enrichment activity, and finishes at 2.30pm on Thursday and Friday.

 Students can join NUAST in Year 12 for A-Level and BTEC study.
-You can find out more about NUAST in this prospectus, join us at one of our Open Events or visit us during the working day.
+You can find out more about NUAST in this prospectus, you can join us at one of our Open Events or visit us during the working day.
 To book an appointment, call us or visit our website.

+Welcome

-Welcome I would like to take this opportunity to welcome you to NUAST.
+I would like to take this opportunity to welcome you to NUAST.

 As Principal I am immensely proud of this institution, its students and the exciting journey we have embarked upon since opening in September 2014.
 Our results at both A-Level and GCSE have shown that our students have performed exceptionally well.
 All of our Sixth Form students have entered Higher Education, Higher Apprenticeships or employment and GCSE students have joined NUAST in the Sixth Form, moved on to apprenticeships or are following further study.

 With highly experienced staff, exceptional facilities and an exciting and unique curriculum, NUAST truly offers the young people of Nottingham a unique opportunity to study a broad and balanced curriculum in a building that has been designed and equipped to allow specialist study in Science, Technology, Engineering and Mathematics (STEM) curriculum areas.

 These subjects are the lifeblood of Britain's expanding, high-value innovation economy.
 Future employment prospects in these areas far outstrip any other sector.
 At NUAST, we are preparing our students to be the globally competitive, innovative and creative employees of tomorrow.

 With so many local and national business partners supporting our work, the NUAST curriculum is enhanced and enriched by their contribution.
 The advice, guidance and support offered by our partners gives NUAST students an unrivalled, competitive edge whether applying for university places or apprenticeships.

 With the generous support of the University of Nottingham complementing the work of local business, NUAST students have access to leading academic facilities and specialist teaching.

 At NUAST, every child will succeed.

 Robert White Principal